-At the regional planning level, floodplains should be delineated on the Regionally Important Resources Map(s).
-The "Conservation" category of the Projected Development Patterns Map in the NWGRC Regional Assessment appears to encompass the floodplain.
-Additional consideration should be given to mapping floodplains separately so that boundaries within Conservation areas are clearly shown.
+At the regional planning level, floodplains should be delineated on the Regionally Important Resources Map.
+This map is used to develop the "Conservation" category in the Regional Agenda's Regional Development Map.

-DCA can assist the County and its municipalities with hazard mapping.
+DCA can assist the County with hazard mapping.